-ZTA is a security framework that protects your business by eliminating implicit trust.
-It guarantees every access request—from any user or device—is verified, authenticated, and authorized before being granted entry, which significantly reduces the risk of exploitation.
-At its heart, Zero Trust involves synchronizing people, processes, and technology through unified security controls and policies to keep all networks, devices, and data secure.
+ZTA is a security framework that keeps your business safe by getting rid of implicit trust.
+It makes sure that every access request, no matter who or what device it comes from, is checked, verified, and approved before being granted access.
+This greatly lowers the risk of exploitation.
+The main idea behind Zero Trust is to use unified security controls and policies to keep all networks, devices, and data safe by making sure that people, processes, and technology all work together.

 Unified identity protection refers to the integration of various identity verification features such as multi-factor authentication, biometric verification and behavioural analytics, to ensure that only authorized users are accessing resources.
 By consolidating these identity verification features, businesses like yours can simplify identity management, reduce the risk of unauthorised access and improve overall user experience.